All Episodes

 It's crazy.

-There's no problems, there's no military outside.
+There's no military outside.

-Except he's also screaming there is the military outside.
+Except he's also screaming, there is the military outside.

 Exactly.